Shisha Smoke-Free Homes

 - Develop a brief, culturally tailored shisha education and home smoke-free rules intervention to be delivered by community health workers (CHWs).
 We will conduct four focus groups with Somali parents (n=30-35) and n=10 key informant interviews inclusive of individuals who smoke shisha to characterize parents’ knowledge and attitudes about household shisha use SHS exposure and downstream health effects on their children and to explore implementation influences on a CHW-delivered intervention to reduce shisha SHS in homes.
 We will then use this information to develop a new intervention for Somali parents.

 - Pilot test the feasibility of the new CHW-delivered intervention to reduce home shisha SHS exposure with n=15 Somali families.
-Pre-/post-measurements of family members’ (one adult and one child) urine or salivary cotinine levels will be obtained along with a brief pre-/post-survey to characterize household tobacco use and the presence of home smoke-free rules.
+Pre-/post-measurements of family members’ (one adult and one child) salivary cotinine levels will be obtained along with a brief pre-/post-survey to characterize household tobacco use and the presence of home smoke-free rules.

 Project Staff